 Little Free Libraries

-The City will place signs on each Little Free Library location, including school site libraries, to communicate which libraries are open and which remain closed.
+The City placed signs on each Little Free Library location, including school site libraries, to communicate which libraries are open and which remain closed.

 What is a Little Free Library?